Jane Austen: Genre and style

 Richardson's Pamela, the prototype for the sentimental novel, is a didactic love story with a happy ending, written at a time women were beginning to have the right to choose husbands and yet were restricted by social conventions.
 Austen attempted Richardson's epistolary style, but found the flexibility of narrative more conducive to her realism, a realism in which each conversation and gesture carries a weight of significance.
 The narrative style utilises free indirect speech—she was the first English novelist to do so extensively—through which she had the ability to present a character's thoughts directly to the reader and yet still retain narrative control.
 The style allows an author to vary discourse between the narrator's voice and values and those of the characters.

-Austen had a natural ear for speech and dialogue, according to scholar Mary Lascelles: "Few novelists can be more scrupulous than Jane Austen as to the phrasing and thoughts of their characters."
+Austen had a natural ear for speech and dialogue, according to the scholar Mary Lascelles: "Few novelists can be more scrupulous than Jane Austen as to the phrasing and thoughts of their characters."
 Techniques such as fragmentary speech suggest a character's traits and their tone; "syntax and phrasing rather than vocabulary" is utilised to indicate social variants.
 Dialogue reveals a character's mood—frustration, anger, happiness—each treated differently and often through varying patterns of sentence structures.
 When Elizabeth Bennet rejects Darcy, her stilted speech and the convoluted sentence structure reveals that he has wounded her:

 From the very beginning, from the first moment I may almost say, of my acquaintance with you, your manners impressing me with the fullest belief of your arrogance, your conceit, and your selfish disdain of the feelings of others, were such as to form that the groundwork of disapprobation, on which succeeding events have built so immovable a dislike.
 And I had not known you a month before I felt that you were the last man in the world whom I could ever be prevailed on to marry.

 Austen's plots highlight women's traditional dependence on marriage to secure social standing and economic security.
 As an art form, the 18th-century novel lacked the seriousness of its equivalents from the 19th century, when novels were treated as "the natural vehicle for discussion and ventilation of what mattered in life".
 Rather than delving too deeply into the psyche of her characters, Austen enjoys them and imbues them with humour, according to critic John Bayley.
 He believes that the well-spring of her wit and irony is her own attitude that comedy "is the saving grace of life".
 Part of Austen's fame rests on the historical and literary significance that she was the first woman to write great comic novels.
 Samuel Johnson's influence is evident, in that she follows his advice to write "a representation of life as may excite mirth".